Blankscreen-exe/Blankscreen-exe/README.md

 I maintain a blog which contains all kinds of useful information about `Machine Learning`, `Data Science`, `Artificial Intelligence`, `Software Development`, `Projects` and more.
 Here are my goals for all of this:
 - To explain **difficult concepts** that I personally came across on my AI/ML/DS/DL journey in a way that is easy for everyone to understand.
 - To bring some of my **crazy ideas** to life using my `software development` expertise and write a **tutorial** on it, so that everyone can partake in my victory.
+-  **Questions** about Computer Science and Artificial Intelligence have been on the rise recently.
+Mainly due to the ground breaking technological breakthroughs.
+I'm attempting to **answer** them in a general manner so that everyone can benefit from it.
 - Lastly, to write about **research related topics** in a concise way which is easier to read and understand.
 I have focused myself on topics strictly related to AI/ML/DS/DL since that is the field of research that I personally pursue.

 Please feel free to have a look and if you find something useful in there, just leave a review here [![Medium.com](https://img.shields.io/badge/Medium.com-%230A0A0A.svg?&style=flat&logo=Medium&logoColor=white)](https://medium.com/@hammad.ai)